dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

 But to do this we have to change the base classes which the store procedures inherit from and use the base classes from the `Dibware.StoredProcedureFrameworkForEF` assembly rather than the ones in the `Dibware.StoredProcedureFramework`.
 The EF specific base classes are as follows:

-* StoredProcedureBaseForEF
+* StoredProcedureBaseForEf
-* NoParametersNoReturnTypeStoredProcedureBaseForEF
+* NoParametersNoReturnTypeStoredProcedureBaseForEf
-* NoParametersStoredProcedureBaseForEF
+* NoParametersStoredProcedureBaseForEf
-* NoReturnTypeStoredProcedureBaseForEF
+* NoReturnTypeStoredProcedureBaseForEf

-So if we change our most basic stored procedure to inherit from `NoParametersNoReturnTypeStoredProcedureBaseForEF` like so...
+So if we change our most basic stored procedure to inherit from `NoParametersNoReturnTypeStoredProcedureBaseForEf` like so...

-    internal class MostBasicStoredProcedureForEF
+    internal class MostBasicStoredProcedureForEf
-        : NoParametersNoReturnTypeStoredProcedureBaseForEF
+        : NoParametersNoReturnTypeStoredProcedureBaseForEf
     {
-        public MostBasicStoredProcedureForEF(DbContext context)
+        public MostBasicStoredProcedureForEf(DbContext context)
             : base(context)
         {}
     }

-and our normal stored procedure to inherit from `StoredProcedureBaseForEF` like so..
+and our normal stored procedure to inherit from `StoredProcedureBaseForEf` like so..

-    internal class NormalStoredProcedureForEF
+    internal class NormalStoredProcedureForEf
-        : StoredProcedureBaseForEF<NormalStoredProcedureResultSet, NormalStoredProcedureParameters>
+        : StoredProcedureBaseForEf<NormalStoredProcedureResultSet, NormalStoredProcedureParameters>
     {
-        public NormalStoredProcedureForEF(DbContext context)
+        public NormalStoredProcedureForEf(DbContext context)
             : base(context, null)
         {
         }
     }

-Then if we create a properties for the procedures on our database context, and initialise them both with the instance of the context in the context constructor, like so...
+Then if we create a properties for the procedures on our database context, and initialise any properties that are stored procedure in the context constructor using the call to `InitializeStoredProcedureProperties`, like so...

     internal class IntegrationTestContext : DbContext
     {
         #region Stored Procedures

-        public MostBasicStoredProcedureForEF MostBasicStoredProcedure { get; private set; }
+        public MostBasicStoredProcedureForEf MostBasicStoredProcedure { get; private set; }
-        public MostBasicStoredProcedureForEF NormalStoredProcedure { get; private set; }
+        public MostBasicStoredProcedureForEf NormalStoredProcedure { get; private set; }

         #endregion